EdmundGoodman/hpccg-rs/README.md

   - Equivalence checking methodology
 - Check it iter is actually 0 cost abstraction by annotated code analysis (find the mov!)
 - correctness by comparing perf characteristics
+- macros for switching between rust and c++ unit test mode

 converting pointer arithmetic to array indexing - does this incur a performance cost?